apache/nuttx/configs/olimex-lpc1766stk/README.txt

         We might get better behavior if we use the NuttX rz/sz commands on the host side (see apps/system/zmodem/README.txt).

+      2013-7-16:  More Testing against the Linux rz/sz commands.

-      2013-7-16: I have verified that with debug off and at lower serial BAUD (2400), the transfers of large succeed without errors.
+        I have verified that with debug off and at lower serial BAUD (2400), the transfers of large files succeed without errors.
 I do not consider this a "solution" to the problem.
-I also found that the LPC17xx hardware flow control causes strange hangs; Zmodem works better with hardware flow control disabled.
+I also found that the LPC17xx hardware flow control causes strange hangs; Zmodem works much better with hardware flow control disabled.

+        At this lower BAUD, RX buffer sizes could probably be reduced; Or perhaps the BAUD coud be increased.
+My thought, however, is that tuning in such an unhealthy situation is not the approach:  The best thing to do would be to use the matching NuttX sz on the Linux host side.

+    2013-7-16.
+More Testing against the NuttX rz/sz on Both Ends.

+      The NuttX sz/rz commands have been modified so that they can be built and executed under Linux.
+In this case, there are no transfer problems at all in either direction and with large or small files.
+This configuration could probably run at much higher serial speeds and with much smaller buffers (although that has not been verified as of this writing).